Apartment and Condos: Green Organics Cart

 Residents are encouraged to use an indoor kitchen container and dump loose food scraps from their kitchen container directly into the green cart, or use newspaper, paper bags or BPI-Certified compostable bags to wrap food.
 No plastic accepted in the green cart.
 It is best to cover food scraps with green material, and if needed, place a piece of cardboard or newspaper at the bottom of your green cart to avoid sticking.
 Click here to learn more about composting food scraps in your green organics cart.

-Apartment Services Guide
+Multifamily Services Guide